View at the Toronto downtown from Toronto Islands on Ontario Lake.

 Toronto Islands consist of 15 interconnected small islands just off Downtown Toronto.
 In 1858, a fierce storm turned Toronto Islands from part of the mainland into separate islands.

-Top tip: For an exciting excursion through the Toronto Islands with breathtaking views of the city’s skyline, book this sightseeing cruise.
+Our top tip: For an exciting excursion through the Toronto Islands with breathtaking views of the city’s skyline, book this sightseeing cruise.
 We loved the guide’s commentary and learned a lot about the history of the islands!

 Enjoy a stroll or bike ride, the beaches, parks, and cafes on the car-free islands while relishing breathtaking views of Toronto’s skyline.